 “My lord, my lord, please,” the shopkeeper babbled, “it’s my last chance to make a living, lord, please, I’m desperate, I barely survived the Purge–you can see how poor this area is, lord, please–”

-“I won’t tell anyone your secret,” Cafad said, still smiling, “but only because I hate Sessin Family so deeply that I’m amused at the thought of a traitor selling their dearly held crafting secrets to a tiny shop in the muddiest streets of Bright Bay.”
+“I won’t tell anyone your secret,” Cafad said, still smiling, “but only because I hate Sessin Family so deeply that I’m amused at the thought of a traitor selling their dearly-held crafting secrets to a tiny shop on the muddiest little back street in Bright Bay.”

 The shopkeeper flushed, his back straightening.
 “Not the muddiest, by far, my lord,” he said austerely.
 “We aren’t that far fallen yet.”

 “I don’t care, s’e.
 I won’t say anything.
 But I’d suggest finding a less obvious way of applying your lessons–anyone with half a wit will know what you’ve done.
-I truly pity whoever was foolish enough to hand you those lessons.
+I truly pity whoever was foolish enough to hand you the secret of true red glass.
 They’ll be paying a high price for their betrayal when they’re discovered.”

 “Thank you, my lord, thank you–please, ahhh, take one of these items, no charge, allow me to express my gratitude for your forbearance–”

 Cafad hesitated, looking at the vase.
-It was well done, and it represented a wonderful treachery–and Nissa would like that aspect of the matter.
+It was well done, and it represented a wonderful treachery.
+Nissa would like that aspect of the matter.
 I won’t give this to her today, he decided.
 The ring is more important.
-This can be . . . a present for after she says yes.
+This can be . . . a present for after she says Yes.

 “I’ll come back for the vase,” he said.
 “Set it aside for me.”

-“I can deliver it to your home, lord,” the shopkeeper said quickly.
+“I can deliver it to your home, lord,” the shopkeeper blurted.
 “No charge, no trouble at all.”